 Track Tension Adjusting and Maintenance Tips

-Adjusters are designed to absorb shock, provide proper track tension and protect track systems and idlers.
+Adjusters are designed to absorb shock, provide proper track tension, and protect track systems and idlers.
 It's critical to maximize track life by maintaining proper track tension.

-How to adjust: Track tension is controlled by a track adjuster.
+Track tension is controlled by a track adjuster.
 Tension adjustments are made by pumping or draining grease through the track adjuster valve.

 Make sure your adjuster valve is working properly.
 Visually check it.
 If the valve shows signs of leakage, bring your machine in for repair.
 Leakage can lead to a loss of track tension and increased wear.

-Match Tension to Operating conditions
+Match Tension to Operating Conditions

 Weather changes can change the packing conditions of the job site throughout the day.
 Tension adjustments made during these changes can help reduce track wear and costs.

 Do not make abrupt or aggressive turns.
 They place unnecessary stress on the track and undercarriage.

 Continuous turning to the same side can cause uneven wear.
 Try to alternate the direction when turning.
 Increased speeds cause more wear on the undercarriage, too.
 Use the slowest speed as possible for the job.

-Avoid excessive reverse operation: Reverse operation wears tracks much more quickly than forward operation.
+Reverse operation wears tracks much more quickly than forward operation.
 Tracks and undercarriage components are designed for forward motion.
 Don't operate in reverse unless necessary.

 This will cause accelerated, uneven wear of undercarriage components.
 Unless the job requires otherwise, climb slopes straight up and down.
 Don't travel unevenly with one track on a slope and the other on a flat surface.

-Caterpillar’s Undercarriage Management Guide, shares:
+Caterpillar’s Undercarriage Management Guide shares:

 Have your undercarriage inspected annually by a trained technician to catch problems early.

-Maintaining track and undercarriage
+Maintaining Track and Undercarriage

 Mud will harden and cause premature wear on the inside surface of the track and potentially cause additional problems with lines and hoses.

 You can use a pressure washer to remove the mud.
 A shovel can be used, too.
 Cleaning is especially important in colder temperatures.
 If you don't take the time to simply clean the undercarriage, the recoil mechanisms can fail and the track cables can break.

-- "Use center punched shoes in certain situations to help relieve extrudable materials such as wet sand, clay, or snow.
+- "Use center punched shoes in certain situations to help relieve extrudable materials such as wet sand, clay, or snow."

 - "Clean out your undercarriage as often as possible.
-Garbage, twigs, stones, and demolition debris cannot be extruded through the center punched shoes.
+Garbage, twigs, stones, and demolition debris cannot be extruded through the center punched shoes."

 - "Use roller guards only when necessary because they may trap debris and increase the effects of packing.
 They are designed primarily for use in high-impact underfoot conditions."

 Track size needs to match the machine's hp.
 Slippage and wear damage happens when there is more hp than track tension.

-Rotate regularly: Rubber tracks should be rotated for even tread wear.
+Rubber tracks should be rotated for even tread wear.
 When it's time to replace the tracks, do both at the same time.
 Replacing only one track at a time may cause alignment issues and damage the undercarriage.

 When the tracks are not in use, store them in a cool dry environment.
 Avoid direct sunlight.
 Covering can extend the track life.
 To prevent folds, allow them to rest on their sides.
 If the tracks are left on the machine, operate the vehicle at least once every couple of weeks for a few minutes to help maintain flexibility and hold their proper shape.

 Highway and Heavy Parts provides a wide range of Track Adjuster Assemblies, recoil springs, seals and components for use on a broad range of popular applications.

 These components are all constructed of superior quality materials to maximize wear life and to meet OEM specifications.
-Our parts are manufactured to rigid quality standards and inspected to insure a proper fit and function in field.
+Our parts are manufactured to rigid quality standards and inspected to ensure a proper fit and function in field.